How to Clean a Toaster and Toaster Oven Properly

 Shake to Remove Crumbs

 Move the toaster oven to a trash can or sink.
-Open the bottom, if possible, and give it a good shake to remove crumbs and food particles.
+If possible, open the bottom and give the appliance a good shake to remove crumbs and food particles.
 Use a pastry brush to brush out any crumbs that are clinging to greasy surfaces.

 Mix a Cleaning Solution

-Mix two cups of very warm water, a few drops of dishwashing liquid, and 1/2 cup distilled white vinegar.
+Mix 2 cups of very warm water, a few drops of dishwashing liquid, and 1/2 cup distilled white vinegar.

 It may be tempting to grab a commercial oven cleaner to tackle the interior of a toaster oven.
 That's a bad idea because most interiors are made of aluminum and oven cleaner can leave aluminum damaged.

 Clean the Interior

 Dip a sponge into the solution to clean the inside of the toaster oven.
 Be sure to wring out the sponge so it is damp but not dripping.
 Wipe down every interior surface—walls, floor, and ceiling—rinsing out the sponge frequently.
 If there is burned-on food that is not budging, make a paste of baking soda and a few drops of water.
 Dip a plastic scrubber or a melamine sponge into the paste and scrub lightly.
 Never use steel wool or any excessively abrasive scraper.

-Do not attempt to clean the heating elements and try not to get them overly wet during cleaning.
+Do not attempt to clean the heating elements and avoid getting them overly wet during cleaning.

 Make the Glass Door Sparkle

 Most toaster ovens have a glass window in the door.
-To cut through any grease and make it sparkle, use full-strength distilled white vinegar.
+Cut through any grease and make the glass sparkle by using full-strength distilled white vinegar.
 Spray or wipe it on the glass and let it sit for a few minutes.
 Wipe away with a soft cloth for a streak-free shine.
 For old baked-on food or grease, use a melamine sponge to cut through the layers of grunge on the glass, then finish by wiping with a soft cloth.